-Neighbourhood centres work locally to respond to a range of place-based issues and opportunities.
+Our Neighbourhood centres work with communities in response to a range of place-based issues and opportunities.

-They work in ways that engage local people in local solutions and as such play a critical role in community capacity building.
+We work in ways that engage local people in local solutions that will build community capacity.

 Neighbourhood Centres provide:

-- Learning Opportunities: are both formal and informal with a focus on well-being and resilience: building self-worth, well-being and resilience
+- Learning Opportunities: groups and classes that have a focus on forming community connections, enhancing well-being and resilience

 - Social support and networking including the opportunity to link and form relationships, to volunteer and to be involved.